 Our Gray family tradition says that my Great-great-great grandfather James Gray sailed from Northern Ireland in 1790 with the Rev. Abraham Boyd.
-We have little information on James except that he may have been only 10 years old then, if he was 70 when the 1850 US Census was taken.
-We know that he married Mary Patterson in 1805, and was probably also born in the 1780s.
-Along with my Great-great grandfather William, they may have had a son named Dan, who is said to have worked in the lumber business.
-Not James’, nor Mary’s, nor Dan’s tombstones have been found with the rest of the Grays in the family church plot in West Deer Township, Allegheny County, PA, and they were apparently not members of the adjacent Bull Creek Presbyterian Church, according to session minutes.
-[We haven’t yet checked land transfers under their names to see if they preceded son William, my, on the Gray family homestead just up the road, about whom more definite information exists–see earlier articles.]
-We’ll learn in a minute that William’s wife Elizabeth Leslie was probably a member of the Bull Creek congregation, according to church records, and we know for certain that they are both buried along with many of their in-laws and related families in the church cemetery: Leslie, Norris, Brown, etc. [see the cemetery records and tombstone inscriptions].
+We have little information on James except that he may have been only 10 years old then, if he was 70 and the James Gray in the 1850 US Census for Allegheny County.
+Recently we posted an article outlining several other possibilities as to the origins of our Pioneer: James Gray.
+We believe that he married Mary Patterson in 1805, and was probably also born in the 1780s.
+Along with my Great-great grandfather William Sylvester, they may have had a son named Dan, who is said to have worked in the lumber business.
+Not James’, nor Mary’s, nor Dan’s tombstones have been found with the rest of the Grays in the family church plot in West Deer Township, Allegheny County, PA, and they were apparently not official members of the adjacent Bull Creek Presbyterian Church, according to session minutes.
+[We haven’t yet checked land transfers under their names to see if they preceded son William, my, on the Gray family homestead just up the road, about whom more definite information exists.]
+We’ll learn in a minute that William’s wife Elizabeth Leslie was probably a member of the Bull Creek congregation, according to church records, and we know for certain that they are both buried along with many of their in-laws and related families in the church cemetery: Leslie, Norris, Brown, etc. [See the cemetery records and tombstone inscriptions].

 The Rev. Abraham Boyd was born about 1770 in Scotland.
 He sailed to America in 1790.
 The Bull Creek Cemetery has at least a dozen Boyds interred, but one inscription shows a Captain John Boyd (1737-1817) as an American Revolutionary War veteran.
 He was the paymaster for the 8th Regiment, Continental Line.
 Was he Abraham’s father, and was his rank of Captain pertaining to his military service or sailing experience?
 He had obviously been in America long before Abraham.
-John’s wife may have been Mary (1750-1825), who is also buried at Bull Creek Abraham’s wife was Agnes (d.1861), according to one tombstone, but church records list a Mary E. Boyd who died and was buried there in 1854, perhaps a second wife.
+John’s wife may have been Mary (1750-1825), who is also buried at Bull Creek.
+Abraham’s wife was Agnes (d.1861), according to one tombstone, but church records list a Mary E. Boyd who died and was buried there in 1854, perhaps a second wife.
 Abraham was the first and longest serving pastor of the Bull Creek church.
-According to A Guidebook to Historic Western Pennsylvania, the first worship held by local Presbyterians was conducted outdoors in 1796 (Smith and Swetnam 46), after which they began to hold meetings in each others’ cabins, with itinerant preachers.
+According to A Guidebook to Historic Western Pennsylvania, the first worship held by local Presbyterians was conducted outdoors in 1796 (46), after which they began to hold meetings in each others’ cabins, with itinerant preachers.
 Dr. Legg says that one settler in the area, named Cartwright, had recently been killed by Indians, but the growing band of fearless and staunchly independent pioneers decided they needed a church in which to meet on a regular basis.
 So, they purchased the land, where the church and cemetery are still located, from an Ezekiel Day.
 One of the eleven charter members of the church was Sarah Day, perhaps his wife.
 By 1802, the first structure, made of logs, was completed and the group sought a permanent minister.
 They called Abraham Boyd, a well-liked young man of 32 years of age.
-The Erie Presbytery ordained him, which is interesting because this area was originally part of the Redstone Presbytery but is now part of the Pittsburgh Presbytery [for more details see the E-Gen: Pearce article “Faith of Our Fathers: Part II” and others on Pearces in Fayette County, PA].
+The Erie Presbytery ordained him, which is interesting because this area was originally part of the Redstone Presbytery but is now part of the Pittsburgh Presbytery.
+[See “Faith of Our Fathers: Part II”].
 He served Bull Creek church until 1833.
 That date is significant for another reason as well; the church decided to construct a smaller, brick sanctuary, because the old wooden one was supposedly too large and inefficient to heat.
 That proud brick structure still stands today, surrounded by the Bull creek Cemetery on three sides.
 We wonder whether there was some controversy over the matter of constructing a new building when the old one was still serviceable, thus causing Rev. Boyd to consider retiring, Or, perhaps he had led them in the project in the first place.
 We do know that his eleven charter members had grown to 176 in his 31 years of ministry.
 Twenty years later, however, the ever-growing congregation had to built yet another sanctuary across the road, which is still used as a recreation hall.

 According to the church bicentennial book, “Abraham Boyd was universally beloved in his community.”
 A man of prayer, who seemed to “grow in grace as he grew in years,” he was, it is said, never known to be idle.
 He apparently was not shy about his spiritual values.
 For example, when asked how he could choose a preacher, he replied, “By his prayer.
 If he makes a dull prayer, he will give a dead sermon.”